 As and when you update the product, you will have new queries from customers.
 In order to solve these new queries or questions, companies will be required to add updates to the existing documents or make new documents in case of a new product.

 Getting beta-testers to find out if your software documentation is really helpful is an important step.
 It can give you an insight into things you might have missed as writers or developers while creating the document.
 Testing provides useful data about any improvements that your document requires.

 Managing information and knowledge can be a task.
-Organizations often depend on different platforms and software for managing knowledge.
-One such platform is The Cloud Tutorial that is the best knowledge-sharing platform.
-It helps you create a knowledge base for your products and your entire organization.
+Organizations often depend on different platforms and software for managing and documenting knowledge.

 Try it out before you decide.